-In the letter he wrote to Phil Simms in Paris the day after Wilson issued the statement, Howard was effusive in his praise of the Admiral.
+In his letter to Phil Simms at the time, Howard was positively effusive in his praise of the Admiral:

 “He could see that it was a bad mess and he came all the way through to do everything within his power to undo the damage.”

-During the morning of Friday 8 November, United Press in Paris informed Howard that “the stuff had gotten through and been printed” in the United States.
-He went to see Admiral Wilson and obtained “that statement of fact” from him.
+During Friday morning, Paris informed Howard that “the stuff had gotten through and been printed” in the United States.
+“There was nothing to do except put it up to Wilson”, Howard decided.
+He made his way to Navy Headquarters, was allowed to see the Admiral again, and obtained “that statement of fact” from him.

-Howard learnt from Wilson that US Secretary of State Lansing had cabled the Admiral, who “knew full well that he was in for some grief too”.
-Indeed, Howard thought, when Wilson gave him the statement exonerating him and United Press, “he did it knowing that he might be writing his own resignation”.
+Wilson told Howard that Secretary of State Lansing had contacted him about the armistice cable.
+The Admiral “knew full well that he was in for some grief too”, Howard observed.
+Indeed, he thought that when Wilson gave him the statement exonerating him and United Press “he did it knowing that he might be writing his own resignation”.

 Wilson’s action had clearly impressed Howard: